GoogleChrome/web.dev/src/site/content/en/blog/async-clipboard/index.md

   </iframe>
 </div>

 To try the API with images use this demo.
-Recall that only pngs are supported and only in [a few browsers]([https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).
+Recall that only PNGs are supported and only in [a few browsers]([https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).